(This is the second of five posts to teach you what a landing page is, how to make and publish one, and how to optimize it for the most conversions).

 Instapage let’s you directly publish to:

-That's it.
+That’s it.
 Really!
-Creating your landing page and getting it published can take very little time and money when you're using the right tools.
-And we're pretty stoked we have the best tool out there.
+Creating your post-click landing page and getting it published can take very little time and money when you’re using the right tools.
+And we’re pretty stoked we have the best solution out there.